atrocore/docs-old/modules/Connector.md

 The "Connector" module was created primarily to be used together with Export and Import feeds, so further description of the module is given in the context of them.

-To go to connector menu visit Dashboard/Connectors.
-There you can see all existing connectors, edit them, delete or create new.
+Menu item "Connectors" should be added by your Administrator.
+From there you can see all existing connectors, edit them, delete or create new.

 ![Main menu](_assets/connector/main-menu.png)